python/cpython/Doc/library/functions.rst

    closed.
 If a filename is given *closefd* has no effect and must be ``True`` (the default).

-   The type of file object returned by the :func:`.open` function depends on the mode.
-When :func:`.open` is used to open a file in a text mode (``'w'``, ``'r'``, ``'wt'``, ``'rt'``, etc.), it returns a subclass of :class:`TextIOBase` (specifically :class:`TextIOWrapper`).
-When used to open a file in a binary mode with buffering, the returned class is a subclass of :class:`BufferedIOBase`.
-The exact class varies: in read binary mode, it returns a :class:`BufferedReader`; in write binary and append binary modes, it returns a :class:`BufferedWriter`, and in read/write mode, it returns a :class:`BufferedRandom`.
-When buffering is disabled, the raw stream, a subclass of :class:`RawIOBase`, :class:`FileIO`, is returned.
+   The type of file object returned by the :func:`open` function depends on the mode.
+When :func:`open` is used to open a file in a text mode (``'w'``, ``'r'``, ``'wt'``, ``'rt'``, etc.), it returns a subclass of :class:`io.TextIOBase` (specifically :class:`io.TextIOWrapper`).
+When used to open a file in a binary mode with buffering, the returned class is a subclass of :class:`io.BufferedIOBase`.
+The exact class varies: in read binary mode, it returns a :class:`io.BufferedReader`; in write binary and append binary modes, it returns a :class:`io.BufferedWriter`, and in read/write mode, it returns a :class:`io.BufferedRandom`.
+When buffering is disabled, the raw stream, a subclass of :class:`io.RawIOBase`, :class:`io.FileIO`, is returned.

    .. index::
       single: line-buffered I/O